 Scalability & Performance

 AWS Amplify provides scalability and performance capabilities to meet growing user demand – with some limitations (like multi-region support) that may not impact you or may be circumvented by a cloud solution partner.
-As our clients’ products gains traction in the market, we’ve found Amplify’s serverless architecture and cloud-based services to scale easily and on demand with optimal performance because we knew it could.
+As our clients’ products gain traction in the market, we’ve found Amplify’s serverless architecture and cloud-based services to scale easily and on demand with optimal performance.
 While getting excited about Amplify’s inherent efficiencies for development and infrastructure management, consider what you’ll need to stay up and running during peak loads.

 Versatile Platform Support